Taxes on Cryptocurrency in Canada

 Crypto Mining Taxes in Canada

-The tax on cryptocurrency that you have mined is again subject to context.
-If you mine as a hobby, you may only have to report the income when you dispose of it (sell, donate, or trade).
-However, if you mine an amount significant enough to be considered a business activity, you will have to pay income tax on the fair market value of what you earn at the time you acquire it.
+The tax on cryptocurrency mining is again subject to context.
+If you are mining crypto as a hobby, you may only have to report the income when you dispose of it (sell, donate, or trade).
+However, if you mine an amount significant enough to be considered a business activity, your crypto mining tax in Canada will have to be paid as income tax on the fair market value of what you earn at the time you acquire it, or if the mining is part of your crypto business activities than the crypto mined may form part of your inventory and will be taxable when it is sold.

 Filing Crypto Taxes in Canada

 Filing crypto taxes in Canada can be complicated, and you may want the help of a CPA.
-You can reduce your crypto taxes by making sure you have applied all of the deductions and claimed all of the credits for which you are eligible.
-You file crypto taxes in Canada at the same time that you file your income tax.
+You can reduce your Canadian crypto taxes by making sure you have applied all of the deductions and claimed all of the credits for which you are eligible.
+You file crypto taxes in Canada at the same time that you file your regular income tax return in Canada, typically April 30 for most individuals or June 15 for self-employed individuals.

 Paying Taxes on Crypto in Canada

-You must pay the full amount of taxes due in Canada on the deadline set by the CRA.
+You must pay the full amount of taxes due in Canada on the deadline set by the Canada Revenue Agency.
 For businesses, the deadline is three months after the end of your tax year.
 Check with the CRA or your accountant to find out when you need to pay your taxes in full.
 Late payments come with steep penalties and interest charges.

 Canadian Crypto Tax Breaks

-You only pay taxes on half of the profits you earn from crypto if you can claim them as capital gains.
+You only pay taxes on half of the profits you earn from cryptocurrency if you can claim them as capital gains.

 Personal Tax Allowance